 Because God gives us eternal life through Jesus Christ, the true believer is secure in that salvation for eternity.
-Salvation is maintained by the grace of God and not by selfeffort.
+Salvation is maintained by the grace of God and not by self-effort.
 It is the grace and keeping power of God that gives us security.

 H) About the Church

 The local church is God's appointed institution to carry out His purposes on earth and is comprised of true Christian believers.
-God has given each local church everything it needs for existence and purpose and has given gifted persons to provide leadership who are called to be Elders.
+God has given each local church everything it needs for existence and purpose and has given gifted persons to provide leadership who are to be called Elders.
 Jesus Christ has directed His church to observe two (2) ordinances; these being communion and believers baptism.

 I) About Eternity

 People are created to exist forever.
 We will either exist eternally separated from God by sin or eternally with God through forgiveness and salvation.
 To be eternally separated from God is 'Hell' and to be eternally in union with God is eternal life – 'Heaven'.
 Heaven and hell are real places of eternal existence.

 Membership at Riverside shall include people who have: